BND Hamburger Icon

 Open row

-Creating a payroll budget involves breaking down your company’s payroll and calculating the total cost for each person in each role, including their wages, taxes, and employee benefits.
+Creating a payroll budget is tricky.
+It involves breaking down your company’s payroll and calculating the total cost for each person in each role — including their wages, taxes and employee benefits.
 Creating a payroll budget is critical for businesses to track their overall human resources costs and run their business efficiently.

-We’ll explain what’s included in a payroll budget and outline four steps for creating and implementing this essential financial forecasting tool.
+Below, we’ll explain what’s included in a payroll budget.
+We’ll also outline four steps for creating and implementing this essential financial forecasting tool.

 What does a payroll budget include?

-A company’s payroll budget includes all costs directly related to individual employees, including wages, commissions, and taxes.
+A company’s payroll budget includes all costs directly related to individual employees, including wages, commissions and taxes.
 It also includes the employer’s employee benefits package costs.
+When considering different approaches to managing payroll expenses, the size of the company can significantly influence its focus.

-Before creating a payroll budget, you must know each employee’s employment type (i.e., W-2 or 1099).
-You also need to know how much you pay each of your employees each pay period (this may depend on how many hours an employee worked), as well as their respective tax withholdings and benefit elections.
+Before creating a payroll budget, you must know each employee’s employment type, i.e., W-2 or 1099.
+You also need to know how much you pay your employees each pay period, which may depend on how many hours an employee worked.
+In addition, you need to know their respective tax withholdings and benefit elections.
 [Related article: How Many Pay Periods Are in a Year?]

 Here are some standard items included in payroll accounting: